citp/privacy-policy-historical/w/wi/win/winningchoice.com.au.md

 *The pages accessed; and
 *The type of browser used.

-No attempt is made to indentify individual users from this information.
+No attempt is made to identify individual users from this information.

 Before we disclose your personal information to an overseas recipient such as an advertiser or data warehouse:

-(a) who is not in Australia or an external Territory; and
+(a) who is not in Australia, New Zealand or an external Territory; and

 (b) who is not the entity or the individual;

-we take steps as are reasonable in the circumstances to ensure that the overseas recipient does not breach the Australian Privacy Principles in relation to your personal information.
+we take steps as are reasonable in the circumstances to ensure that the overseas recipient does not breach the Australian or New Zealand Privacy Principles in relation to your personal information.

 **Why we collect Personal Information and what is it used for?**